Hunting wasp

 Katydid paralysed by a Sphecid wasp, and left outside the tunnel while the wasp performs a final inspection of the interior.

 European hornet, Vespa crabro germana, butchering a bee before carrying the worthwhile portions back to the colony for the larvae.

 Hunting wasps are members of various taxa of the insect order Hymenoptera.
-Their habits and affinities vary in many ways, but all practise parental care of their larvae in that they capture prey, usually insects, to feed their larvae.
+Their habits and affinities vary in many ways, but all practice parental care of their larvae in that they capture prey, usually insects, to feed their larvae.
 Whether solitary or social, most species construct some form of protection or nest in which they hide the prey and in which the larvae can feed and pupate in reasonable security.

 Most solitary hunting wasps sting their prey in such a manner as to paralyse it without killing it.
 As a result it remains fresh for the young to eat.
 In contrast carnivorous social wasps generally feed prey piecemeal to the larvae as soon as they bring it back to the colony, so there is no need for preservation of the material.
 A minority of solitary hunting wasps, such as certain Bembicinae, also butcher their prey before feeding it to the larvae.